Cemeteries In Assyria Township

 Reservation price and transfer fees

-A. Each adult burial space shall be reserved for the sum of $10.00 per space for resident and $250.00 for non-resident.
+A. Each adult burial space shall be reserved for the sum of $10.00 per space for resident, non-resident cannot obtain burial spaces.

 B. Any transfer of one or more burial spaces from an original purchaser to a qualified assignee shall cost $10.00